Dead ends on wreath products and lamplighter groups

 \subsection{Remarks}

-Unlike the original example of Cleary and Taback, the dead ends of $A\wr B$ we found using a quasi-Hamiltonian presentation of the base group $B$ are of bounded retreat depth (Definition \ref{def: retreat depth}).
+Unlike the original example of Cleary and Taback, the dead ends of $A\wr B$ we found using quasi-Hamiltonian Cayley graphs of the base group $B$ are of bounded retreat depth (Definition \ref{def: retreat depth}).
 Hence the following question remains open. \begin{question} Suppose $(A,S_A)$ has unbounded retreat depth.
 Does every lamplighter group $A\wr B$ admit a standard generating set with unbounded retreat depth? \end{question}

 So far we have seen that this holds for $B$ a free group with a free generating set (Proposition \ref{prop: characterization of dead ends on lamplighters over free groups}), but to our knowledge there are no other known examples.
 An answer to this question would be of interest even in the case of particular base groups, as for example $B=\Z\times \Z/2\Z$ or $B=\Z^2$.